Input

 • Web developers

-• Content writers & bloggers
+• Content writers and bloggers

 • Email template designers